-A fire at a rock concert in a West Warwick, Rhode Island, nightclub kills 100 people and seriously injures almost 200 more on this day in 2003.
+A fire at a rock concert in a West Warwick, Rhode Island, nightclub kills 100 people and seriously injures almost 200 more on February 20, 2003.
 It was the deadliest such fire in the United States since 165 people were killed at the Beverly Hill Supper Club in Southgate, Kentucky, in 1977.

 On the night of February 20, a local news crew was on hand at the Station nightclub to report on the issue of nightclub safety.
 (Four days earlier, 21 people had been killed during a stampede at a club in Chicago.)
 Helping out with the report was Jeffrey Derderian, who co-owned the Station with his brother Michael.
 That night, they were expecting a full house to see the heavy-metal band Great White.